-- the draft LAP should ensure that residential land use zoning is consistent with the Core Strategy and objective 4-A of the Development Plan.
+- the draft LAP should ensure that residential land use zoning is consistent with the Core Strategy.
 Residential zoning objectives should prioritise housing in areas close to the facilities and services of the town centre where land is already served by appropriate infrastructure or is capable of being serviced within the plan period, and avoid leapfrogging to more peripheral locations.
-This will ensure that development is consistent with national and regional policy for compact growth, sequential approach to development, tiered approach to zoning (infrastructure), and align with the National Climate Objective; - the draft Plan should ensure that future residential development makes efficient use of land through increased residential density, in addition to the re-use of existing buildings and infill development schemes consistent with NPO 35 and in accordance with the relevant Ministerial Guidelines; - with regard to regeneration, the draft LAP should ensure consistency with the objectives of the RSES (RPO 17) which identifies lands at Kickham Barracks and
+This will ensure that development is consistent with national and regional policy for compact growth, sequential approach to development, tiered approach to zoning (infrastructure), and align with the National Climate Objective; - the draft LAP should ensure that future residential development makes efficient use of land through increased residential density, in addition to the re-use of existing buildings and infill development schemes consistent with NPO 35 and in accordance with the relevant Ministerial Guidelines; - having regard to the requirement to implement a tiered approach to zoning (NPO 72a 72c), the planning authority is advised to liaise with Irish Water to ensure that water supply and wastewater network infrastructure constraints that may impact on potential for growth in Portlaoise will be resolved within the period of the LAP to ensure that growth allocated under the Core Strategy can be sustainably accommodated;